Manner (company): Expansion to Hong Kong

 Manner invested in a Macau production company.
-The company expanded to Hong Kong in August 2018 to allow them to recruiter local entertainment talent and to better tap into the Mainland China market through Hong Kong.
-They rented a Kwun Tong office that could hold 20 people from a friend of Sixtycents' and set up Sheung Wan dormitory for their employees who lived in Macau.
+The company expanded to Hong Kong in August 2018 to allow them to recruit local entertainment talent and to better tap into the mainland China market through the city.
+They rented from a friend of Sixtycents' a Kwun Tong office that could hold 20 people and set up a Sheung Wan dormitory for their employees who lived in Macau.
 Manner received a seven-figure investment from an undisclosed investor for the Hong Kong expansion.
 The investor had connections with people in the Hong Kong entertainment industry who Sixtycents believed would help Manner grow more quickly.

 In 2018, Manner's equity was held by Sixtycents, Jacky Lei, and two executive directors.
 Sixtycents said, "We won't go public for the sake of going public.
 There's no rush."
-He emphasised that the most crucial thing was to have the company's business be stable and that going public did not matter.
+He emphasised that the most crucial thing was that the company's business become stable and that going public did not matter.